 Capistrano Wind Portfolio Acquisition - On August 22, 2022, the Company, through its wholly-owned indirect subsidiary, Capistrano Portfolio Holdco LLC, acquired the Capistrano Wind Portfolio from Capistrano Wind Partners LLC, an indirect subsidiary of CEG, for a base purchase price of approximately \$255 million, less working capital adjustments in the net amount of approximately \$16 million, representing total net consideration of approximately \$239 million.
-Concurrent with the acquisition, the Company also entered into a development agreement with Clearway Renew, whereby Clearway Renew paid \$10 million to the Company at acquisition date for an exclusive right to develop, construct and repower the projects in the Capistrano Wind Portfolio, which was utilized to partially fund the acquisition of the Capistrano Wind Portfolio consists of five wind projects located in Texas, Nebraska and Wyoming with a combined capacity of 413 MW that reached commercial operations between 2008 and 2012.
+Concurrent with the acquisition, the Company also entered into a development agreement with Clearway Renew, whereby Clearway Renew paid \$10 million to the Company at acquisition date for an exclusive right to develop, construct and repower the projects in the Capistrano Wind Portfolio, which was utilized to partially fund the acquisition of the Capistrano Wind Portfolio.
+The Capistrano Wind Portfolio consists of five wind projects located in Texas, Nebraska and Wyoming with a combined capacity of 413 MW that reached commercial operations between 2008 and 2012.
 The assets within the portfolio sell power under PPAs with investment-grade counterparties that have a weighted average remaining contract duration of approximately 8 years.
 The Capistrano Wind Portfolio operations are reflected in the Company's Renewables segment and the acquisition was funded with existing sources of liquidity.
 The acquisition was determined to be an asset acquisition and the Company consolidates the Capistrano Wind Portfolio on a prospective basis in its financial statements.
 The assets and liabilities transferred to the Company relate to interests under common control and were transferred at historical cost in accordance with ASC 805-50, Business Combinations - Related Issues, which reflects GIP's basis.
-The difference between the historical cost of the Company's net assets acquired of \$250 million, less worth and adventured to the Company of the Capistrano Wind Portfolio on a prospective basis in the cash paid of \$239 million in accumulated other comprehensive income transferred to the Company, was recorded as
+The difference between the historical cost of the Company's net assets acquired of \$250 million, less the sum of the cash paid of \$239 million in accumulated other comprehensive income transferred to the Company, was recorded as an adjustment to CEG's noncontrolling interest b